On the p-typical de Rham-Witt complex over W(k): Applications to the de Rham-Witt complex over

 \begin{proposition} Fix any integer $n \geq 1$, and let $S_n \subseteq W_n \Omega^1_A$ be the $W_n(A)$-submodule $\cap_{j = 1}^{\infty} p^j W_n \Omega^1_A$.
 The natural map $\eta: W_n\Omega^1_A \rightarrow E_n^1$ induces an isomorphism $W_n\Omega^1_A/S_n \cong E_n^1$. \end{proposition}

 \begin{proof} Because $E_n^1$ is $p$-adically separated, we see that $S_n$ is contained in the kernel of the map $W_n\Omega^1_A \rightarrow E_n^1$.
 Consider the composition

 From our explicit description of $E^1_n$, we see that this composition is surjective.
-We see also that the kernel of this composition is generated as a $W_n(A)$-module by elements of the form \begin{itemize} \item $ds_{\varphi}(a)$, \item $(V^j(1) - p^j) dV^i(1)$, and \item $p^i dV^i(1)$. \end{itemize} We are finished, because the images of these elements in $W_n \Omega^1_A$ are in the submodule $S_n$. \end{proof}
+We will now show that the kernel of this composition is generated as a $W_n(A)$-module by elements of the form \begin{itemize} \item $ds_{\varphi}(a)$, \item $(V^j(1) - p^j) dV^i(1)$, and \item $p^i dV^i(1)$. \end{itemize} It is clear that these groups of elements are all in the kernel.